List of frequently asked questions and answers about COBRA coverage, participation and costs.

 My last day of work is this week.
 Do I have to request my COBRA packet from someone?

-No. The Employee Benefits Office will automatically mail a Notice of Right to Elect Continuation Coverage to your last known address after your employment ending action has been processed in the County payroll system.
+No. PacificSource Administrators, Multnomah County's COBRA plan administrator, will automatically mail a Notice of Right to Elect Continuation Coverage to your last known address after your employment ending action has been processed in the County payroll system.
 Please be sure to verify the County has an accurate mailing address in your payroll record.
 If you are moving, please ensure your HR department is informed of your forwarding address before your last day of work.
-If you lose or misplace your original Notice, or are worried that you did not receive it, you can request a replacement by contacting our office by phone, mail or fax.
-If you request the Notice be mailed to a different address than the address we have on file, we may require you to make your request in writing.
+If you lose or misplace your original Notice, or are worried that you did not receive it, you can request a replacement by contacting PacificSource Administrators at (877) 355-2760.
+If you request the Notice be mailed to a different address than the address on file, PacificSource may require you to make your request in writing.

 Why is COBRA coverage so expensive?